algorithm-archivists/algorithm-archive/contents/quantum_systems/quantum_systems.md

 Now that we have a basic understanding of the notation, we should go through several other important quantum mechanical ideas and properties.

 ## Eigenstates
-As mentioned, the wavefunction $$\Psi(x)$$ is complex and has both real and imaginary parts; however, there are certain states that are eclusively real.
+As mentioned, the wavefunction $$\Psi(x)$$ is complex and has both real and imaginary parts; however, there are certain states that are exclusively real.
 These states are _eigenstates_ of the system, and are often described as the constituent states that make up all other possible wavefunctions.
 In other words,